Taha-bouhafa1/Visual-Question-Answering-VQA-project/README.md

 4. **Training and Evaluation**: The models were trained using the PyTorch framework, with evaluation conducted on a held-out test set.

+---

-## Evaluation Metrics
+## 📊 Evaluation Metrics

 - **Test Accuracy**:
   - **ViLBERT**: 71.79%
   - **VisualBERT**: 70.80%
   - **Our Model**: 43.46%

-While our model's test accuracy is lower compared to state-of-the-art models like ViLBERT and VisualBERT, the performance is limited by several factors:
+Our model's test accuracy is lower than state-of-the-art models like ViLBERT and VisualBERT due to:

-- **Hardware limitations**: Training was performed on Kaggle using two T4 GPUs.
-- **Dataset size**: Only a subset of the training data (20%) was used.
+- 🧠 Limited hardware resources (Kaggle T4 GPUs)
+- ⏳ Smaller dataset used (only 20% of training data)
-- **Reduced training time**: Limited epochs due to computational constraints.
+- 🔄 Reduced training epochs

-Despite these challenges, the model provides a solid foundation and can be further improved with better hardware, additional training data, and more training time.
+Despite these constraints, the model lays a strong foundation for further improvement.

+---

 ## 📁 Repository Contents